 Interested in Doing Business with the FBI

-The purpose of this notice is to provide a status update; no information is being requested at this time.
+The purpose of this notice is to provide status; no information is being requested at this time.

-On May 25, 2022, General Services Administration (GSA) Federal Acquisition Service, Office of Information Technology (ITC) released a Request for Information (RFI) via GSA eBuy (#RFQ1560392) to gather information regarding market capabilities for awardees on the GSA Multiple Award Schedule (MAS) Information Technology.
-A similar notice was also released on SAM.gov.
-The RFI closed June 08, 2022.
-In this notice we estimated that the solicitation would be released in the 4th quarter of FY 2022.
+On May 25, 2022, the General Services Administration (GSA) Federal Acquisition Service (FAS), Office of Information Technology (ITC) released a Request for Information (RFI) via GSA eBuy (#RFQ1560392) to gather information regarding market capabilities for awardees on the GSA Multiple Award Schedule (MAS) Information Technology.
+A similar notice was also released on sam.gov.
+The RFI closed June 8, 2022.
+In this notice, GSA originally estimated that the solicitation would be released the fourth quarter FY2022.

-The government is currently performing additional market research and developing the acquisition strategy for this requirement.
-It is anticipated that a draft Request for Quote (RFQ), Statement of Work, and Labor Categories will be released in the October/November 2022 timeframe through GSA eBuy.
-After release of the draft documents, time will be allotted for question/answer session(s) and industry day events.
-The estimated timeframe for release of the official RFQ is now late 1st quarter/ early 2nd quarter 2023.
-No additional information is available currently.
+The government is currently defining requirements and developing the acquisition strategy to include the evaluation criteria.
+It is anticipated that a draft Request for Quote (RFQ), Statement of Work (SOW), and Labor Categories (LCAT Matrix) will be released in the second quarter 2023 timeframe through GSA e-Buy.
+After release of draft documents, time will be allotted for Question/Answer session(s) and Industry Day.
+The estimated timeframe for release of the official RFQ is now late third quarter/fourth quarter 2023.
+No additional information is currently available.

 To carry out our intelligence and law enforcement missions, the FBI must meet the needs of our personnel and manage the facilities we have located across the country and around the world.

 The FBI uses a competitive process to acquire the goods and services that support the work we do, in accordance with Part 6 of the Federal Acquisition Regulations (FAR).